smaht-dac/submitr/docs/source/advanced_usage.rst

 And if you also pass the ``--verbose`` option to the above, it will also print the `identifying` and `required` properties for each listed schema type name.

 .. tip::
-    There is nothing really that the ``view-portal-object`` command does that you cannot also do by interacting SMaHT Portal directly via your browser, but some command-line savvy users may find this interface more agreeable under some circumstances.
+    There is nothing really that the ``view-portal-object`` command does that you cannot also do by interacting with SMaHT Portal directly via your browser, but some command-line savvy users may find this interface more agreeable under some circumstances.

 Installation for Developers